kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Inside, the yurt is surprisingly spacious and less frigid.
 A stone fire pit sits centrally; thick, fur-lined hammocks hang from sturdy poles.
 “Right then,” Scarlet steps to the pit, whispers an incantation.
 A small flame springs to life, instantly pushing back the chill.

-Gerhard, utterly lost and overwhelmed, drifts away from the nascent fire , staring blankly at a fur-lined wall.
+Gerhard, utterly lost and overwhelmed, drifts away from the nascent fire, staring blankly at a fur-lined wall.
 Elara approaches the bereaved captain.
 “Gerhard,” she says softly, her voice warm despite the chill.
 “It’s… a lot to take in.
 But you’re safe now.”

 Scarlet steps closer to the crackling flames.
 “She’s right.
 You survived something terrible.
 You’re stronger than you think.
 And you’re welcome here.”